QQ850/medical_bill__upload_service/README.md

 #### Files
-    index.js            --> HTTP responses to each request package.json        --> be able to run the API bills.json   --> list of array objects example as a json
+    index.js            --> HTTP responses to each request package.json        --> be able to run the API bills.json          --> Example of a list of array objects
 #### Generated URL
     http://localhost:3000/items
 ## Run the assignment on Postman